-What you need to change a flat tyre
+What do you need to change a flat tyre?

 Not every car has these so if yours doesn’t just skip ahead to the next step.

-Whilst your car is still on the ground, using the wheel wrench loosen the wheel nuts, don’t remove them just yet though.
+Whilst your car is still on the ground, use the wheel wrench to loosen the wheel nuts, don’t remove them just yet though.

 Consult your car manual to locate the jacking point if you don’t already know its location.
 Place the jack underneath your jacking point and raise your car slowly.

 Now you can remove the wheel nuts and bolts and slowly pull the wheel towards you to remove the flat tyre.
 Once you have it off set it on its side to ensure it doesn’t roll away.

 It’s recommended to have a spare tyre, but if it’s an emergency you may be using a space safer.
 Either way line the wheel up and push gently until the bolts show through the rim.

 9. Lower the vehicle & tighten the nuts fully.

 Slowly lower the car so that the wheel is on the ground but so that your car is still partially supported by the jack.
 Now use your wrench and your body weight to tighten the nuts until they feel snug, don’t be afraid to stand on the wrench to ensure they are nice and tight.

 10. Lower the car completely & remove the jack.